maria-irina-7/maria-irina-7/README.md

+# Maria Irina Niculescu

+Software engineer with a proven ability to both self-starting and collaborative environments while staying focused on achieving high quality results.
+I am passionate about writing clean, maintainable code and am eager to contribute my technical skills and proactive mindset to an innovative development team.

 <!--
 ## Hi there 👋
 **maria-irina-7/maria-irina-7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.